 He has ongoing projects on agro-ecological management of fall armyworms (Spodoptera frugiperda) via understanding of their biology and habitat in maize crop and other potential non-crops.
 In addition, he is also involved on studies regarding ecosystem service providers in different agro-ecosystems.

 His research interests include Molecular Pathomechanism of pulmonary hypertension in experimental animals.
 In addition, he is involved in the molecular characterization of major poultry pathogens from Nepalese flocks, developing rapid diagnostic tools.

 He has scientific skills on various in vivo methods and molecular biological techniques.

-Ujjal Tiwari is an assistant professor at the Agricultural Economics and Agribusiness Management, Agriculture and Forestry University.
+Ujjal Tiwari is an assistant professor at the Department of Agricultural Economics and Agribusiness Management, Agriculture and Forestry University.

 He has research interests on socioeconomic studies, climate change impacts and adaptations, food and nutrition security, disaster risk management, value chain analyses, integrated farming systems, project baseline and impact assessments, and project planning, monitoring, and evaluation.

 She completed her M.Sc. in Aquaculture and Ph.D. in Aquaculture and Aquatic Resources Management from the Asian Institute of Technology, Thailand.
 In addition to teaching, she has also been involved in aquaculture research and extension with a focus on nutrition and gender.